hemengke1997/vite-plugin-i18n-ally/docs/reference/i18n-ally-client.md

 - **Type**: `Array`

 Language detection and caching.
-Priority decreases according to the order in the array.
-Once a language identifier is detected, further detection stops.
+Once a language identifier is detected, further detection will stop.
+The priority is higher the earlier it appears.

 Supports the following types: